Elaboration Tolerant Representation of Markov Decision Process via Decision-Theoretic Extension of Probabilistic Action Language pBC+: Preliminaries

-There are four types of constants in $\pbcp$: {\em fluent constants}, {\em action constants}, {\em pf (probability fact) constants} and {\em initpf (initial probability fact) constants}.
+We assume a propositional signature~$\sigma$ as defined in Section~\ref{ssec:mvpp}.
+We further assume that the signature of an action description is divided into four groups: {\em fluent constants}, {\em action constants}, {\em pf (probability fact) constants} and {\em initpf (initial probability fact) constants}.
 Fluent constants are further divided into {\em regular} and {\em statically determined}.
-The domain of every action constant is restricted to be Boolean.
-An {\em action description} is a finite set of {\em causal laws}, which describes how fluents depend on each other within a single time step and how their values change from one time step to another.
-The expressions (causal laws) in $\pbcp$ are listed in the first column of Figure~\ref{fig:pbcplus-causal-laws}.
+The domain of every action constant is Boolean.
 A {\em fluent formula} is a formula such that all constants occurring in it are fluent constants.